Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 ## Content

-The text for the Home page was a create work of Georgina Kavecsanszki.
+The text for the Home page was a creative work of Georgina Kavecsanszki.
 The informative texts, describing the climate of the destination countries was originally taken from Wikipedia then cropped.

 ## Media